Major Infrastructure Upgrades: Main & Vancouver Street

 Major Infrastructure Upgrades at Main and Vancouver Street Intersection

 A major infrastructure project is currently being designed that will see several much-needed upgrades at the intersection of Main Street and Vancouver Street in Yarmouth.
 The town has made it a priority in recent years to replace aging water and wastewater infrastructure.
 In 2020, a major project saw the replacement of water and sewer lines on a section of Main Street, and the entirety of Glebe Street.
 In 2021, the town excavated Parade Street between First Street and Pleasant Street to replace water lines and install separate waste and storm sewer lines.
-The next major project of this nature will happen in the spring of 2024, where Main Street meets Vancouver Street, one of Yarmouth’s most vital intersections.
+The next major project of this nature will happen where Main Street meets Vancouver Street, one of Yarmouth’s most vital intersections.

 The underground pipes at this intersection are critical, and include a main water line that supplies the hospital.
 A great deal of patchwork has been completed in this area over the years to keep these lines open and flowing, but patchwork is no longer an option.
 This infrastructure is at end of life and must be replaced.